pagu-project/pagu/docs/update-dependencies.md

 go mod tidy
 ```

-Once all packages got updated, make sure you run `make build` and `make test` commands to
+Once all packages got updated, make sure you run `make build`, `make check` and `make test` commands to
 make sure none of previous behaviors are broken.
 If any packages had breaking changes or some of them are deprecated,
 you need to update the code and use new methods or use another package.